fadden/CiderPress2/ndocs/Manual-cp2.md

 restrictions on what may be stored inside what, e.g. you can access ShrinkIt archives in disk images stored in bigger disk images stored in a ZIP archive.

-If a filename contains a colon, it must be escaped with "\" (which may need to be doubled-up for some command-line shells, e.g. `cp2 list foo\\:bar.zip` to open a file called `foo:bar.zip`).
+If a filename contains a colon, it must be escaped with backslash ('\\') (which may need to be doubled-up for some command-line shells, e.g.
+`cp2 list foo\\:bar.zip` to open a file called `foo:bar.zip`).
 This should only be an issue for host files and DOS 3.2/3.3 disks, since most other filesystems disallow colons.
 All pathnames in disk images and archives can be specified with ':' as the path separator.

 gzip is handled "transparently", i.e. if you specify `foo.po.gz` you will get `foo.po` automatically, without having to specify `foo.po.gz:foo.po`.